Players skipping bowls could cost their coach bonus money

 Dave Doeren’s contract with North Carolina State calls for him to receive a $50,000 bonus if the Wolfpack beat Texas A&M in the Gator Bowl.
 N.C.
 State’s best players on either side of the ball (receiver Kelvin Harmon and linebacker Germaine Pratt) will not play.

 Grier and Cajuste, Harmon and Pratt are part of a growing trend in college football.
-At least 20 players are planning to skip their teams’ bowl games and focus instead on getting ready for the NFL.
+At least 20 players are planning to skip their teams’ bowl games to focus instead on getting ready for the NFL and avoid injuries.
 The importance of non-playoff postseason games depends on who you ask and changes from player to player and team to team.
 But for many coaches, winning a bowl game has a set value.

 Six coaches who have players sitting out bowl games this year have nearly $400,000 in total bonuses at stake in those games.
 Arizona State’s Herm Edwards would have earned the largest bonus in the group, $166,667 for winning the Las Vegas Bowl against Fresno State last week.
 The Sun Devils lost 31-20, playing without star receiver N’Keal Harry.
 The junior is a possible first-round draft pick who led the team with 73 catches for 1,088 yards and nine touchdowns.

-Like Doeren and Holgorsen, Minnesota coach PJ Fleck and Memphis coach Mike Norvell can each earn $50,000 bonuses for winning their bowl games.
+Like Doeren, Minnesota coach PJ Fleck and Memphis coach Mike Norvell can each earn $50,000 bonuses for winning their bowl games.

 Fleck’s Gophers face Georgia Tech in the Quick Lane Bowl on Dec.
 26 on Detroit without linebacker Blake Cashman, the team’s leading tackler, and offensive tackle Donnell Greene.
 Norvell’s Tigers play Wake Forest in the Birmingham Bowl on Saturday without All-America running back Darrell Henderson.